-- 1 Any E-alarms,
+- Any E-alarms.

-- 2 The Clear Settings function,
+- The Clear Settings function.

-- 3 Or, a NO DELIVERY alarm (during the Reservoir + Set sequence).
+- A NO DELIVERY alarm (during the Reservoir + Set sequence).

 My bolus stopped

 The Bolus Stopped error can occur if the battery cap is loose or the pump was bumped or dropped during a bolus.
 It can also happen if the pump receives a static shock.
 As a safety measure, the pump stops the bolus when this happens.